pingcap/tidb-dev-guide/contribute-to-tidb/code-style-and-quality-guide.md

 }
 ```

-## Consider using value receivers instead of pointers
+## When to use value or pointer receiver

 Because pointer receivers need to be used some of the time, Go programmers often use them all of the time.
 This is a typical outline of Go code: